will1410/presentations/very.very.basic.sql.md

 Every custom report you create in Koha is going to start with the word "SELECT"; followed by an asterix (wildcard for "all"); followed by the word "FROM"; followed by the table name.

-To stretch the reference librarian analogy further, this query is asking the question "What is // all of the information // in // this table?"
+To stretch the reference librarian analogy further, this query is asking the question "What is the information // in all of the fields // in // this table?"

 - SELECT = What is
 - \* = all of the information